tommymitch/mediapipe2osc/README.md

 Landmarks are streamed as UDP datagrams in OSC format on port 8000.

-The osc address pattern is either `/left` or `/right` for detected hands followed by 63 float32 arguments which are the x, y, z coordinates of the 21 landmarks shown below.
+The OSC address pattern is either `/left` or `/right` for detected hands followed by 63 float32 arguments which are the x, y, z coordinates of the 21 landmarks shown below.

 ![!Hand landmarks](docs/images/mobile/hand_landmarks.png)

-That is, the 1st, 2nd and 3rd arguments are the `x`, `y` and `z` coordinates of the wrist landmark, etc.
+That is, the 1st, 2nd and 3rd arguments are the `x`, `y` and `z` coordinates of the `WRIST` landmark, etc.

 The `x` and `y` values are in the range `0.0` to `1.0` and represent the position of the landmark relative to the camera image height and width.
 The `z` value is a depth estimation which is relative to the wrist and can be -ve.